Recreation Program Information

 Girls Fastpitch Softball League

-This program is intended to introduce girls (under 10, under 12, under14) to the exciting sport of girl’s fast pitch softball.
+This program is intended to introduce girls (under 10, under 12, under 14, under 16) to the exciting sport of girl’s fast pitch softball.
 This activity is played in most high schools and colleges and is an Olympic sport.
 Volunteer coaches strive to develop skills including pitching, catching, fielding, hitting and base running that players need to become a competitive player.
 Local teams compete in a traveling league consisting of other area communities.

 The Watertown Volleyball Association organizes leagues for men, women and couples at the outdoor volleyball complex located in Riverside Park.
 Teams returning from the previous year will be contacted directly by the WVA.